-Customer Relations Department KitchenAid, Inc. P.O.
+Consumer Relations Department

+KitchenAid

+P.O.
 Box 558

-St. Joseph, MI 49085-0558 Please include a daytime phone number in your correspondence.
+St. Joseph, MI 49085-0558

+Please include a daytime phone number in your correspondence.

+- 3. If you need service:

+- Call your dealer or the repair service he recommends.

+- All service should be handled locally by the dealer from whom you purchased the unit or an authorized KitchenAid servicer.

+- If you are unable to obtain the name of a local authorized KitchenAid servicer, call our service assistance telephone number.
+(See Step 2.)

+- 4. If you are not satisfied with the action taken:

+- Contact the Major Appliance

+Consumer Action Panel (MACAP).

+MACAP is a group of independent

+consumer experts that voices

+consumer views at the highest

+levels of the major appliance

+industry.

-- 4. If you are not satisfied with the action taken: - Contact the Major Appliance Consumer Action Panel (MACAP).
-MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, or KitchenAid, Inc. have failed to resolve your problem.
+- Contact MACAP only when the dealer, authorized servicer or KitchenAid have failed to resolve your problem.